 Every Excel file has metadata.
 According to Wikipedia, “Metadata is data [information] that provides information about other data”.
 That means, metadata is some data which is not your content of your file but rather information like the author name, data saved or even the file name.
-Or in other words: If your Excel file is a letter… Continue reading Metadata in Excel: 6 Methods of How to See and Remove All Meta-Data
+Or in other words: If your Excel file is… Continue reading Metadata in Excel: 6 Methods of How to See and Remove All Meta-Data

 Does this sound familiar to you?
 You want to refer to a cell within a PivotTable, let’s say cell C6.
 But instead of getting =B6, Excel does something like =GETPIVOTDATA(“Value”;$A$3;”Name”;”c”).
 This article shows you how to permanently disable GETPIVOTDATA in Excel.